techx/event-checkin/Readme.md

 - Linux: http://www.dymo.com/en-US/dymo-label-sdk-and-cups-drivers-for-linux-dymo-label-sdk-cups-linux-p--1
 - Windows: http://download.dymo.com/dymo/Software/Win/DLS8Setup.8.7.3.exe

 Also make sure you have Python installed, along with the Flask, requests, and Pillow libraries.
+You can create a python3 virtual environment, activate it, and then run `pip install -r requirements.txt`.

 Operation/Setup
 ---------------